jasciullo/Sciullo-Portfolio/final-project.md

 ## Project Structure

+In the beginning there were vaccinations and they were good.
+A great many of the most common, horrific diseases were able to be easily prevented and erradicated.
+People welcomed the relief from the suffering these diseases caused.
+The need for preventative vaccincation continues while the memory of the suffering has faded.

+The narrative which argues that vaccination is either harmful or merely upheld for purposes of profit has grown and there are fewer people taking preventative measures.
+Where this happens, we see the reoccurrence of diseases and larger numbers.
+We have good tools for modeling and understanding the factors of how these diseases spread and behave as epidemics.

+The World Health Organization lists vaccine hesitancy as one of the top ten threats to public health.
+The negative effects of this threat aren't just happening in developming nations - but it in our region, our communities, and our schools.
+The projects endeavors to illustrate the effectiveness of vaccination, it's history and onoing importance, and how the rise of the anti-vaccination narrative is linked to new epidemics.

 ### Present the timeline of reported cases of measles, as well as demographic patterns of distribution

 Current data on measles – US/PA.
 Who is affected?
 [5](#5)